Angela Devaney, M.S., CCC/SLP-L

 This all-inclusive program combines education, speech therapy, home lessons, online resources, group activities, and ongoing follow-up.
 The exercises incoporated into SPEAK OUT! are designed to help individuals use their speech and swallowing muscles to full capacity with INTENT!

 Retaining speech and swallowing in Parkinson’s is a challenge.
-It requires continuous vocal exercise and consistent follow-up and speech therapy.
+It requires continuous vocal exercise, consistent follow-up, and speech therapy.
 However, Parkinson Voice Project has proven over the years that retaining speech and swallowing IS possible.

 Symptoms of a speech or swallowing disorder associated with Parkinson’s are: